geissdoerfer/shepherd/docs/user/getting_started.rst

 Add an inventory file in the `inventory` folder in the repository, assigning hostnames to the IP addresses of the shepherd nodes.
+Just start by editing the provided `inventory/herd.yml` example.
 Pick a username that you want to use to login to the nodes and assign as `ansible_user` variable.

 .. code-block:: yaml